joaomatossilva/joaomatossilva.github.io/_posts/2014-05-28-wanted-dead-or-alive-middleware-part-iii.md

 ##Do we need to change?
 No we do not.
 We already made the required changes when we first introduced the interceptor.
-Nothing keeps us from adding a new peace between and let that piece decide if we need to really invoke the service or we already know the result and output it right away.
+Nothing keeps us from adding a new piece between and let that piece decide if we need to really invoke the service or we already know the result and output it right away.

 To simulate a cache, I created a simple cache provider.